Zeus197/smart-door-rekognition/README.md

 **Steps:**

 1. Visitor Vault
-    a.
+    - a.
 Create a S3 bucket (B1) to store the photos of the visitors.
-    b.
+    - b.
 Create a DynamoDB table “passcodes” (DB1) that stores temporary access codes to your virtual door and a reference to the visitor it was assigned to.
-        i.
+        -i.
 Use the TTL feature of DynamoDB to expire the records after 5 -1 minutes.
-    c.
+    - c.
 Create a DynamoDB table “visitors” (DB2) that stores details about the visitors that your Smart Door system is interacting with.
-        i.
+        -i.
 Index each visitor by the FaceId detected by Amazon Rekognition2 (more in the next section), alongside the name of the visitor and their phone number.
 When storing a new face, if the FaceId returned by Rekognition already exists in the database, append the new photo to the existing photos array.
            Use the following schema for the JSON object:

               {

                 “faceId”: “{UUID}”,